 150+ year-old larch alley

 A rarity in Belarus.
-These trees have witnessed three centuries, two world wars, and thousands of sunsets.
+These trees have witnessed three centuries and thousands of sunsets.
 They stand – majestic, patient, like history itself.

 Historical heritage you can live and feel

 1859.
-Anela Aramovich marries Sigismund Chekhovich-Lekhovitsky – a companion of Kastus Kalinovsky, a man who believed in freedom so fiercely he risked everything for it.
+Anela Aramovich marries Sigismund Chekhovich-Lekhovitsky.
 This land remembers their footsteps, their voices, their dreams.

 Vitold Chekhovich built a brick mansion with a veranda here, surrounded by alleys of century-old trees.
-On the estate grounds stood a stable, a fieldstone icehouse, a distillery, and two dams.
-It was a whole world – living, breathing, filled with history.
+A stable, a stone ice-house, a distillery, two dams – it was a whole world, living and breathing.

 Consider this: the words that changed Belarusian literature were born from impressions absorbed on this very land.
 From these alleys, from this air, from this silence over the lake.